WilloIzCitron/Gatchmon.js/README.md

 Running with repl.it

 ## How To Install
-1. Download a repo
+1. open REPL.IT

-2. Download a Node.js (skip This if you have Node.js)
+2. import project from this

-3. open on VS code (Recommended)
+3. copy a bot token on .env

-4. paste a .env token
+4. run

-5. run a code
+Goodluck :wink: